bailaoshijiadao/sugarchain-nodemap/README.md

 ## Prerequisites

 Before you begin, ensure you have met the following requirements:
-- You have installed Node.js and npm.
+- You have installed Node.js 12+ and npm 6+.
 - You have a basic understanding of JavaScript and Node.js.
 - You have a IPinfo.io token or something else.
 - You have a Google Maps API key.
 - You have a Reverse Proxy.
 (Recommend Nginx)

 ## Installing Node Map